cooper-org/cooper/docs/source/additional_features.rst

 It is possible to perform alternating updates between the primal and dual parameters by setting the flag ``alternating=True`` in the construction of the :py:class:`ConstrainedOptimizer`.
-In this case, the gradient computed by calling :py:meth:`~cooper.formulation.Formulation.custom_backward` is used to update the primal parameters.
+In this case, the gradient computed by calling :py:meth:`~cooper.formulation.Formulation.backward` is used to update the primal parameters.
 Then, the gradient with respect to the dual variables (given the new value of the primal parameters!) is computed and used to update the dual variables.
 This two-stage process is handled by **Cooper** inside the